MrBogomips/NexusatAspNetCore/README.md

 # WORK IN PROGRESS…

+Todo…

 # Documentation

 You can find the documentation [here](https://mrbogomips.github.io/NexusatAspNetCore).

+## Dotnet CLI Integration

+Use the solution `Nexusat.AspNetCode.Code.sln` to build and test via `dotnet` CLI interface.

 ## Contribution

 The documentation is produced using [DocFX](https://dotnet.github.io/docfx/).
 The project *docfx_project* is the source root.
 In order to build the artificats is required `docfx` installed on your building environment.

 ### Mac Setup

 Just run `brew install docfx` to setup your machine.